Bailey-Moir/vault/Science/Prosecutors Falacy.md

   - atom
   - stats
 ---
 The mistake of mistaking the posterior probability with the conditional probability.
-Getting from one to the other can be done using [[Bayes' Rule|Baye's rule]].
+Getting from one to the other can be done using [[Bayes' Theorem|Baye's rule]].

 | Name                    | Equation       |
 | ----------------------- | -------------- |